The program offered at Yamba Preschool is influenced by The Early Years

 The content matter for our program will emerge from

-o the children’s interest, strengths, question and concerns
+the children’s interest, strengths, question and

-o from the educator’s interest
+from the

-o from things in the environment, such as nature (insects and bugs, trees etc)
+from things in the environment, such as nature

-o from unexpected events
+unexpected events

-o and from the people living in our community, their culture and customs.
+people living in our community, their culture and customs.

-The family is an important part of the preschool learning environment and so you and other family members are always welcome to participate in the life of the preschool and are encouraged to spend time with your child at preschool.
+and so you and other family members are always welcome to participate in the

 Program Outcomes